Home station: Elecraft K3, Drake L7, TH6DXX, 40m Delta loop and dipole, 80m wire vertical, 160m inverted L, K9AY RX antennas, N1MM Logger.

 Mobile station: Elecraft K3, KA8KIP Eliminator screwdriver, N1MM Logger.

 I started shortwave listening on my parent's Grundig AM/FM/SW/phonograph console stereo.
-Next was a Knight-Kit Star Roamer that was my first construction project.
-Then came a Hammarlund HQ-200 (wish I still had it).
+I remember listening to some hams on 40m AM and also many SSB stations that were unintelligible, of course.
+My Dad got me a Knight-Kit Star Roamer, which was my first construction project.
+I later talked him into a Hammarlund HQ-200 (wish I still had it).
 In 1972 I received my Novice (WN2FNS) license after some elmering by WB2EUV.
-The TX was a Johnson Adventurer with two crystals, one for 80m and one for 40m that also worked on the third harmonic for 15m.
+George also helped me construct my first electronic keyer.
+I was using a bug up until that time.
+The TX was a Johnson Adventurer with three crystals, one for 80m, one for 40m and one that worked on the third harmonic for 15m.
 The RX was a Heathkit SB-101.
 Less than a year later I was a General with the callsign WB2FNS.
 I then graduated through Advanced and Extra, taking all exams at the FCC office in downtown Buffalo.
-Rigs were a Drake B-line after a short time off the air, I was back on with a borrowed Hallicrafters pair.
-In 1976, I changed from the long, terrible callsign to N2CU.
+That was very intimidating for a teenager.
+However, I wowed everyone in the exam room by bringing my electronic keyer for the 20 WPM code test and sending at about 30 WPM.
+The rig was a Drake B-line and after a short time off the air, I was back on with a borrowed Hallicrafters pair.
+In 1976, I changed from the long, terrible callsign (WB2FNS) to N2CU.
 I purchased a Kenwood TS-820S at the Dayton Hamvention and kept that rig until late in the 1990's.
 Marriage came in 1982 and with that, a home and later children.
-I was off the air from 1982 until 1997 when I put up a Gap Challenger and rediscovered the magic of ham radio.
+I was off the air from 1982 until 1997 when I put up a Gap Challenger, fired up the TS-820S and rediscovered the magic of ham radio.
 I haven't looked back since.
 A Yaesu FT-1000MP replaced the good old 820.
 After becoming a member of the W2FU Contest Team, I bought an Elecraft K3.
 What a great radio!
 I took up 160m DX'ing several years ago and now have 203 DXCC entities on "Top Band".
 I love mobile contesting and have several plaques from the NY and PA QSO Parties.

 Other interests are metal detecting, bicycling and fishing, when there's time!